Fire danger in Washington state rises as thousands head outdoors for Labor Day weekend

-State forest managers are urging people to be careful with fires as they fan out across the state for a hot and dry Labor Day weekend.
+State forest managers are urging people to be careful with fires as they fan out across Washington state for a hot, dry Labor Day weekend.

 “The risk that is out there because of human-caused fires is up tremendously,” said Washington State Forester George Geissler.